 The verb “dormire,” which means “to sleep,” belongs to the -ire category of Italian verbs.
 While it is considered regular in its conjugation, adhering to standard verb patterns, there are a few interesting irregularities worth exploring.

-So let’s dive in and discover the intricacies of conjugating “dormire” and expand our knowledge of this essential verb in Italian.
+So let’s dive in and discover the intricacies of conjugating “dormire” (to sleep) and expand our knowledge of this essential verb in Italian.

 Dormire verb conjugation in the present tense